 I have been enthralled, fascinated and amazed by pregnancy and birth for as long as I can remember.
-I believe passionately in a woman’s right to give birth wherever and however she chooses and it is my role as a Doula that enables me to support women in achieving this.
-I feel strongly that women deserve a continuity of care, an impartial advocate and access to all the information and choices relevant to them.
+I believe passionately in a person’s right to give birth wherever and however they choose and it is my role as a Doula that enables me to support you in achieving this.
+I feel strongly that people deserve continuity of care, an impartial advocate and access to all the information and choices relevant to them.

-I enjoy supporting all women and their pregnancies, but as 3 of my 4 pregnancies were breech babies, I have a particular interest and desire to support mothers experiencing the same.
-I was also able to have a VBAC (vaginal birth after a caesarean) and again, love working with women who want to explore this option.
+I enjoy supporting all families and their pregnancies, but as 3 of my 4 pregnancies were breech babies, I have a particular interest and desire to support those experiencing the same.
+I was also able to have a VBA3C (vaginal birth after a caesarean) and again, love working with people who want to explore this option.

 I have experience of breech birth, caesarean birth, VBAC, hospital birth and home birth.

 I completed my training in May 2016 and have been fortunate to build regularly on my Doula experience since then.
-I volunteer locally at a peer support group that provides the opportunity for informative, open discussion about all aspects of pregnancy and birth, I also work as a Breastfeeding Peer Supporter in the local area and am trained in the 3 step Rewind technique – a process which helps those who experience feelings of fear or trauma to restructure the memory so that it no longer causes them distress.
-I am a recognised Birth and Postnatal Doula with Doula UK, and adhere to their principles of best practise and confidentiality and now mentor newly trained Doulas within the organisation.
+I am a trained Breastfeeding Peer Supporter, having undertaken training at the local Hospital and through the NCT.
+I am also trained in the 3 step Rewind technique – a process which helps those who experience feelings of fear or trauma to restructure the memory so that it no longer causes them distress.
+I am a recognised Birth and Postnatal Doula with Doula UK, and adhere to their principles of best practice and confidentiality and now mentor newly trained Doulas within the organisation.